Ships in the package url https://www.wikipedia.org test "Wikipedia homepage loads" Verify the page shows "Wikipedia"

 Three commands and you're running AI-powered tests.

-# Install globally $ npm i -g testwithwords # Authenticate with GitHub Models (free!) $ tww auth # Run your first test $ tww run "Go to example.com and verify the heading says Example Domain"
+# Install globally $ npm i -g testwithwords # Authenticate with GitHub Models (free!) $ tww auth # Run your first test $ tww run "Go to www.testwithwords.com and verify the heading says Write tests in words"

 Everything you need to get started and go deep.